Efficient MPC-Based Energy Management System for Secure and Cost-Effective Microgrid Operations: Numerical Study

-This case is conducted on the CIGRE 18-bus low voltage distribution benchmark microgrid system~\cite{CIGRE2014_Benchmark} shown in Fig. \ref{fig_18bus_grid}.
-The branch information is given in the \textit{Supplementary Material-VI}.
+This case is conducted on the CIGRE 18-bus low-voltage distribution benchmark microgrid system~\cite{CIGRE2014_Benchmark}, shown in Fig. \ref{fig_18bus_grid}.
+The branch parameters are determined in accordance with~\cite {cerrowire_ampacity}.
 The power factor of the diesel generator is 0.85.
 The rated power for three batteries is 0.15MW.
 Solar panels connected to bus 15 and bus 16 have a rated power of 0.2MW and 0.3MW, respectively.
-To mitigate the voltage drops caused by the resistive loss on the long main branch, a 20kW uncontrolled diesel generator is connected to bus 10.
+To mitigate voltage drops caused by resistive losses along the long main feeder, a 0.1MW DG is installed at Bus~10, operating within a $20\%\text{–}100\%$ rated power range.
 Aggregated residential users on each bus are assigned rated powers $P_{\mathrm{res}} = (10+20X)$~kW, where $X \sim \mathcal{U}(0,1)$.
-The rated power for the business users on buses 2 and 17 are 60 and 100kW, respectively.
+The rated power for the business users on buses 2 and 17 is 60 and 100kW, respectively.